Frequently asked questions about placements

 - Username: umal70

 - Password: 28y64

-You will also need to make sure that UWE Bristol’s level of cover is relevant for what you are doing on placement.
-Further information is available in the Insurance Policy.
+You’ll also need to make sure that the University’s level of insurance cover is relevant for what you’re doing on placement.
+Please read through the UWE Bristol Travel Insurance Policy.

 Important safety information

-Save these numbers on your phone in case of emergencies or security issues when you are overseas:
+Save these numbers on your phone in case of emergencies or security issues when you’re overseas: